Agnieszka Radwańska: 2014: Australian Open semifinal & out of top 5

 Radwańska began the 2014 season by representing Poland at the Hopman Cup, where she competed alongside her compatriot, Grzegorz Panfil.
 The pair advanced to the final where Radwańska defeated Alizé Cornet in their singles match.
 However, she and Panfil lost to Cornet and Jo-Wilfried Tsonga in the deciding mixed doubles match.

 Following the Hopman Cup, Radwańska failed to defend her title at the Sydney International, losing to Bethanie Mattek-Sands in the second round.
 Radwańska defeated Victoria Azarenka to reach her first Australian Open semifinal, but lost to Dominika Cibulková.
 Radwańska also reached the semifinal of the Qatar Total Open in Doha, losing to eventual champion Simona Halep.
 She avenged her loss Halep in the semifinal of the Indian Wells Masters, reaching the final for the first time in her career.
 Partly due to a knee injury, Radwańska was defeated by Flavia Pennetta.
 She was in tears while apologizing to the crowd afterward, saying she was unable to run.
 She then advanced to the quarterfinals in Miami, where she lost in three sets to Dominika Cibulková.

-In April, Radwańska played in the Katowice Open, about 47 miles from her home town in Krakow.
+In April, Radwańska played in the Katowice Open, about 47 miles from her home town in Kraków.
 Following victories over Kristýna Plíšková, Francesca Schiavone, and Yvonne Meusburger, she lost a three-set semifinal to Alizé Cornet.
 Radwańska, who was playing on the WTA Tour in Poland for the first time in seven years, stated: "I'm really excited.
 I still have vivid memories of my first ever WTA main draw event at the Premier event in Warsaw in 2006.
 As a 17-year-old girl, I managed to beat 2004 French Open champion Anastasia Myskina in the first round.
 I couldn't imagine a better debut.
 So my tennis career really began in my home country and I'm thankful for this opportunity."

 She reached the quarterfinals of the Porsche Grand Prix in Stuttgart and the semifinals of the Madrid Open, losing both matches to Maria Sharapova.
 At the Internazionali d'Italia in Rome, she lost in the quarterfinals to Jelena Janković.
 Following early exits at the French Open and Eastbourne International, she advanced to the fourth round of Wimbledon, but lost to Ekaterina Makarova.